ethereum/ethereum-org-website/public/content/developers/tutorials/secret-state/index.md

 ## Using Zokrates {#using-zokrates}

 In the flows explained above we skipped over the zero-knowledge parts, treating them as a black box.
-Now let's open it (slightly, we aren't going to get into the math) to see that portion works.
+Now let's crank it open and see how that code is written.

 ### Hashing the map {#hashing-map}

 We can use [this JavaScript code](https://github.com/ZK-Plus/ICBC24_Tutorial_Compute-Offchain-Verify-on-chain/tree/solutions/exercise) to implement [Poseidon](https://www.poseidon-hash.info), the Zokrates hash function we use.
-However, while this would be faster, it would also be more complicated than just using the Zokrates hash function twice.
+However, while this would be faster, it would also be more complicated than just using the Zokrates hash function to do it.
 This is a tutorial, and so the code is optimized for simplicity, not for performance.
 Therefore, we need two different Zokrates programs, one to just calculate the hash of a map (`hash`) and one to actually create a zero-knowledge proof of the result of the dig in a location on the map (`dig`).

 ### The hash function {#hash-function}